adelcambre/cubbyhole/README.md

-# Cubbyhole - The zero config, non-production, activemodel compliant datastore
+# Cubbyhole - The zero config, non-production, datastore

 Sinatra is dead simple, but it's more interesting to play with if you can store some data.
 The problem is that setting up ActiveRecord or DataMapper significantly complicates things.